 If you instead want a no annual fee to complement The Platinum Card® from American Express, consider The Amex EveryDay® Credit Card from American Express, which offers 2x points at US supermarkets (on up to $6,000 of spend per year), plus a 20% points bonus when you make at least 20 transactions per billing cycle.
 That’s right, this no annual fee card offers 20% more points than the Platinum Card.

-Lastly, it could also make sense to consider the Premier Rewards Gold Card from American Express, which offers 3x points for flights booked directly with airlines, and 2x points at US restaurants, US supermarkets, and US gas stations.
+Lastly, it could also make sense to consider the American Express® Gold Card, which offers 4x points at restaurants, 4x points at U.S. supermarkets (up to $25,000 per calendar year), and 3x points for flights booked directly with airlines or at amextravel.com.

 All of these cards should prove more rewarding than the Platinum Card when it comes to the points you earn for your spend.

 The information and associated card details on this page for the Amex EveryDay Credit Card and Amex EveryDay Preferred Credit Card has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.

 You could be earning a lot more Membership Rewards points with other Amex cards